-Whatever your reason, your credit score is going to greatly affect what you can afford.
-A better score equals a better rate, which in turn equals a lower monthly payment.
+Whatever your reason for a new car loan, your credit score is going to greatly affect what you can afford.
+A better score equals a better interest rate, which in turn equals a lower monthly payment.
 However, if your score is low, you may not be able to afford the one you’ve had your eye on.

 No one ever wants to admit it, but you might have to have a plan B for this one if your score is low.